 Psychometric testing refers to a specialised field within psychology which is devoted to measurement and assessment.
 It is concerned with the objective measurement of factors that cannot be directly observed, such as intelligence, introversion, mental disorders, and educational achievement.

-Now used on a global scale, psychometric testing in recruitment is a way to take the selection process to the next level.
+We’ve written before about psychometric testing for remote workers, but in recruitment it is a way to take the selection process to the next level.
 By delving deeper into a candidate’s psychology, recruiters can more thoroughly explore their suitability for the organisation, and make more intelligent hiring decisions.

 In fact, recent surveys show that 75% of the UK’s Times Top 100 companies, over 80% of the USA’s Fortune 500 companies, and 70% of UK companies with over 50 employees utilise psychometric testing as part of their recruitment process.
 Around 81% of companies using these tests in their interview process also say that they expect to make more reliable hiring decisions as a result.